 - 1. First, the faculty member fills out the APPW form describing the concerns and indicating potential solutions. - 2.
 A conference between the student and two faculty members is required.
 The parties discuss the student's understanding of the problem and agree on a course of action.
 The APPW contract is signed by the student and faculty members.
 If the student fails to respond or attend a conference, the faculty will complete the form and notify the student via certified mail. - 3.
-The completed form is submitted to the appropriate department chair, submitted to the associate dean, the student and the Dean of Students. - 4.
+The completed form is submitted to the associate dean, the student and the Dean of Students Office. - 4.
 Any student receiving three notices through this process may be considered for dismissal from the College of Education.
-In an unusually severe situation, a single notice may result in dismissal from the Teacher Education Program and/or the college.
+Except in an unusually severe situation, just one notice will not result in dismissal.
 These notices do not become part of a student's permanent academic record.